Search This Blog

 They do not contemplate impermanence, suffering, non-self, and the unclean nature of things, thus realization does not arise.
 Due to not diligently contemplating these teachings, they are ultimately not able to avoid the ten root non-virtues.
 They are unable to generate faith in the qualities and attainments of the Triple Gems.
 They lack direction on how to proceed within the three vehicles.

 When such individuals face various hindrances, their worries, doubts and regrets intensify.
 Their minds are unclear no matter where they go; their many desires generate further sufferings.
-Many (worldly) affairs entangle them, they act in a chaotic manner, their thoughts are jumbled and mixed up, and they waste their cultivation.
+Many (worldly) affairs entangle them, they act in a chaotic manner, their thoughts are jumbled and mixed up, and they waste their cultivation."

 ~~